Allerdest, Levocetirizine

 • Allegra is considered among the least sedating antihistamines

-• Levocetirizine might be better at relieving itchiness for some people.
+• Levocetirizine might be more effective at relieving itchiness in certain situations.

 • Fexofenadine absorption can be affected by fruit juices